NeurIPS 2022 Call for Post-Conference Workshops

 Workshop Application Open: OPEN NOW

-Mandatory SlidesLive upload for speaker videos: Nov 03, 2022, AoE
+Mandatory SlidesLive upload for speaker videos: Nov 10, 2022 AOE

 The criteria and process by which proposals will be assessed are described in the NeurIPS 2022 Guidance for Workshop Proposals.

 NeurIPS does not provide travel funding for workshop organizers or speakers.
 In the past, some workshops have sought and received funding from external sources to bring in outside speakers.
-The organizers of each accepted in-person workshop can name up to 6 individuals per day of the workshop to receive complimentary in-person registration; the organizers of each accepted virtual workshop can name up to 15 individuals per workshop to receive complimentary virtual registration.
+The organizers of each accepted in-person workshop can name up to 6 individuals to receive complimentary in-person registration; the organizers of each accepted virtual workshop can name up to 15 individuals to receive complimentary virtual registration.
 Additional support for NeurIPS 2022 workshops held as virtual or in-person will be determined on a case-by-case basis.